Consequences (game): Example game

 The same reference book gives the following example of a completed story:

 Variations

 Consequences can also be played in a drawing version, sometimes known as picture consequences, where the first player draws the head, passes it unseen (by means of folding) to the second player who draws the body, then on to the third player who draws the legs.
 The composite person or creature is then revealed to all by unfolding the paper.

-Although Consequences originally is an analogue game there are digital versions available, some of which are slightly modified and adjusted to a digital roam.
-Examples: FoldingStory™, Unfolding Stories, etc. The game has also been seen as a precursor to computer-generated literature such as Christopher Strachey's Love letter generator M.U.C.
+Although Consequences was originally an analogue game, there are digital versions available, some of which are slightly modified and adjusted.
+The game has also been seen as a precursor to computer-generated literature, such as the Strachey love letter algorithm.